MichaelMullet/100-days-of-code/log.md

 **Today's progress**: I tried to make a diagonal div with a gradient for the front page, which is harder than it looks.
 I ended up using background images.
 Also found out how to eliminate the margin and padding of the body element!

 **Thoughts**: Progress is slow, maybe I shouldn't have tried to make this design perfect.

+### Day 18: June 20, Sunday

+**Today's progress**: I am iterating on the design and keep improving the layout.
+CSS is great once you know what you're doing!

+**Thoughts**: I feel like I'm finally picking up momentum.